Working on a mobile app and want to have it translated? Here’s what you need to know to get started.

-While mobile app translation may sound as simple as translating content from one language to another, there is a lot more to consider.
+While mobile app translation may sound as simple as translating content from one language to another, there is much more to consider.

-I mean, you could but there are a lot of really good reasons why you shouldn’t.
-While machine translation in and of itself isn’t a bad thing, it’s missing an essential part of any quality translation which is the proofreading and copy editing that comes from a human translator.
-Machine translations aren’t able to consider cultural nuances and can still make obvious grammatical errors that can ruin any good mobile application.
+You could, but there are many good reasons why you shouldn’t.
+While machine translation in and of itself isn’t a bad thing, it’s missing an essential part of any quality translation, which is the proofreading and copy editing that comes from a human translator.
+Machine translations cannot consider cultural nuances and can still make obvious grammatical errors that can ruin any good mobile application.

-Mobile app translation is a necessary part of entering a new language market, however, translation in and of itself is very limiting.
+Mobile app translation is a necessary part of entering a new language market.
+However, translation in and of itself is very limiting.
 This is where mobile app localization steps in.
-Localization is the process of transforming and translating your product so that it carries the same meaning and tone in the language it’s being translated into.
-It takes into consideration the cultural, geographical region, beliefs, local regulatory standards, and values of the target area in the translation process.
+Localization transforms and translates your product so it carries the same meaning and tone in the language it’s being translated into.
+It considers the cultural, geographical region, beliefs, local regulatory standards, and values of the target area in the translation process.
 It’s an adaptive review of your product to make sure that every aspect of the platform is suited to its new region.

 Here are a few areas that are often included in app localization,

 The first step in translating any app is to know your target markets thoroughly.
-This includes knowing your target users and their behaviour along with proper market research.
-It is also going to require a substantial amount of project management and setting clear goals and outcomes of what you expect from the translation of your app.
+This includes knowing your target users and their behaviour, along with proper market research.
+It will also require a substantial amount of project management and setting clear goals and outcomes of what you expect from the translation of your app.
 Here are some tips and suggestions to get you started on your software translation.

-Depending on what language you’re going to be translating into, text expansion and contraction is a necessary consideration for apps since they’re often used on small-screened devices.
-For example, English to Mandarin Chinese contracts by up to 20-50 while the opposite occurs from English to German with the text expanding anywhere from 10-30%.
+Depending on what language you’re translating into, text expansion and contraction are necessary for apps since they’re often used on small-screened devices.
+For example, English to Mandarin Chinese contracts by up to 20-50%, while the opposite occurs from English to German, with the text expanding anywhere from 10-30%.
 Not taking these factors into account when translating your app can result in serious user interface issues.

-If you’re looking for an additional reason to localize your mobile app, both Google Play and the iOS AppStore can detect if you’ve localized which can increase your app’s ranking.
-Further, by optimizing your app for the app stores you’re increasing your chances of your app being successful.
-For example, when people are looking for an app the first thing they see is the app name, meaning it’s important to have an app name that is descriptive and attractive.
-Both app stores also allow for a short description following the name so use this to your advantage to increase your ranking in app store results.
+If you’re looking for an additional reason to localize your mobile app, both Google Play and the iOS AppStore can detect if you’ve localized, which can increase your app’s ranking.
+Further, by optimizing your app for the app stores, you’re increasing your chances of your app being successful.
+For example, when people are looking for an app, the first thing they see is the app name, meaning it’s important to have an app name that is descriptive and attractive.
+Both app stores also allow for a short description following the name, so use this to increase your ranking in app store results.

 Into23 offers multilingual translation services for mobile app localization, software localization services, website localization and more.
 With international experience and a specialization in Asian languages, Into23 can help you mitigate risks and increase your ROI when entering the global market on any translation project.
 Contact us today to find out how we can meet your translation and localisation requirements.